 Effective treatment for allergies to antibiotics

-The advent of antibiotic drugsantibiotics is a revolutionary medical discovery of the last century.
+The advent of antibiotic drugs is a revolutionary medical discovery of the last century.
 These drugs have saved millions of lives and helped to defeat many diseases that previously seemed incurable.
 Another thing is that every medal, as you know, has two sides.
 And in this case it is an allergy to antibiotics.

 In recent years, this problem has become more and more urgent.
 Thousands of patients are faced with a difficult choice: to refuse effective treatment or to get a lot of side effects.
 And if you find yourself in a similar situation, this article will help you find the right solution.